droonga/droonga.org/reference/plugin/collector/index.md

 ## Abstract {#abstract}

-A collector merges two input values to a result.
+A collector merges two input values to single value.
-The Droonga Engine tries to collect three or more values by applying the specified collector again and again.
+The Droonga Engine tries to collect three or more values by applying the specified collector for two of them again and again.

 ## Built-in collector classes {#builtin-collectors}